-1. This Section applies to measures by a Party affecting cross-border trade in services by service suppliers of the other Party.
-Those measures include among others measures affecting:
+1. This Section applies to measu res by a Part y affecting of eross-border trade in ser vices b y service suppl iers of the oth ner Party.
+Those i neasures incl lude among others measu ıres affectii ng:

-- (a) the production, distribution, marketing, sale or delivery of a service; - (b) the purchase or use of, or payment for, a service; and - (c) the access to and the use of services offered to the public generally in connection with the supply of a service.

-- 2. This Section does not apply to: - (a) cabotage in maritime transport services1; - (b) air services or related services in support of air services2, other than the following: - (i) aircraft repair and maintenance services during which an aircraft is withdrawn from service;
+- (a) the production, distribution, marketing, sale or delivery of a service; - (b) the purchase or use of, or payment for, a service; and - (c) the access to and the use of services offered to the public generally in connection with the supply of a service. - 2.
+This Section does not apply to: - (a) cabotage in maritime transport services1; - (b) air services or related services in support of air services2, other than the following:

-1 For the European Union, without prejudice to the scope of activities which may be considered as cabotage under the relevant national legislation, national cabotage in maritime transport services under this Section covers transportation of passengers or goods between a port or point located in a Member State of the European Union and another port or point located in that same Member State of the European Union, including on its continental shelf, as provided for in the United Nations Convention on the Law of the Sea and traffic originating and terminating in the same port or point located in a Member State of the European Union.
+For the United Kingdom, cabotage in maritime transport services under this Section covers transportation of passengers or goods between a port or point located in the United Kingdom and another port or point located in the United Kingdom, including on its continental shelf, as provided for in the United Nations Convention on the Law of the Sea and traffic originating and terminating in the same port or point located in the United Kingdom.

-2 For greater certainty, this Section does not apply to a service using an aircraft whose primary purpose is not the transportation of goods or passengers, such as aerial fire-fighting, flight training, sightseeing, spraying, surveying, mapping, photography, parachute jumping, glider towing, helicopter-lift for logging and construction, and other airborne agricultural, industrial and inspection services.
+For greater certainty, this Section does not apply to a service using an aircraft whose primary purpose is not the transportation of goods or passengers, such as aerial fire-fighting, flight training, sightseeing, spraying, surveying, mapping, photography, parachute jumping, glider towing, helicopter-lift for logging and construction, and other airborne agricultural, industrial and inspection services.

-- (ii) the selling and marketing of air transport services; - (iii) computer reservation system (CRS) services; and - (iv) ground handling services; - (c) government procurement; - (d) audio-visual services; and - (e) subsidies, as defined and provided for in Chapter 12.

-Market access

-A Party shall not maintain or adopt, either on the basis of a territorial subdivision or on the basis of its entire territory, measures that:

-- (a) impose limitations on: - (i) the number of service suppliers, whether in the form of numerical quotas, monopolies, exclusive service suppliers or the requirements of an economic needs test;1 - (ii) the total value of service transactions or assets in the form of numerical quotas or the requirement of an economic needs test; or - (iii) the total number of service operations or the total quantity of service output expressed in terms of designated numerical units in the form of quotas or the requirement of an economic needs test;2 or
+aircraft repair and maintenance services during which an aircraft is withdrawn from (i) service; (ii) the selling and marketing of air transport services; (iii) computer reservation system (CRS) services; and (iv) ground handling services; government procurement; audio-visual services; and subsidies, as defined and provided for in Chapter 12.
+ARTICLE 8.15 Market access A Party shall not maintain or adopt, either on the basis of a territorial subdivision or on the basis of its entire territory, measures that: impose limitations on: (i) the number of service suppliers, whether in the form of numerical quotas, monopolies, exclusive service suppliers or the requirements of an economic needs test;1 (ii) the total value of service transactions or assets in the form of numerical quotas or the requirement of an economic needs test; or

+(e)

+(a)

-1 Subparagraph (a)(i) includes measures by a Party which require a service supplier of the other Party to establish or maintain any form of enterprise or to be resident in the territory of the Party as a condition for the cross-border supply of a service.
+Subparagraph (a)(i) includes measures by a Party which require a service supplier of the other Party to establish or maintain any form of enterprise or to be resident in the territory of the Party as a condition for the cross-border supply of a service.